MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/getgeolocationsfileurl.md

 ---
-title: GetGeoLocationsFileUrl Service Operation ms.service: bing-ads-campaign-management-service ms.topic: article
+title: GetGeoLocationsFileUrl Service Operation - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Gets a temporary URL that you can use to download a file that contains the supported geographical location targeting codes.
 ---
-# GetGeoLocationsFileUrl Service Operation
+# GetGeoLocationsFileUrl Service Operation - Campaign Management
 Gets a temporary URL that you can use to download a file that contains the supported geographical location targeting codes.

 > [!NOTE]